 After World War II, in which he participated in the Battle of the Bulge and D-Day, Koll dominated the 145 pound and 147.5 pound weight divisions.
 In 1946, 1947, and 1948, he was the NCAA national champion for his division.
 Koll was also named the NCAA Tournament Outstanding Wrestler in 1947 and 1948.
 He ended his career with a 72-0 record.

-Koll was only one of five UNI wrestlers to have competed in Olympic games .
+Koll was one of only of five UNI wrestlers to have competed in Olympic games .
 In the 1948 games, held in London, England, Koll placed fifth.

 Koll in 1948